 About yoga therapy

 In 2004, I was diagnosed with breast cancer.
-That’s when I bumped into yoga for the first time.
-Aline Frati, a yoga teacher of 40 years in Paris, was my teacher for 14 years until she passed in 2018.
+That’s when I bumped into yoga and my teacher for the first time.
+Aline Frati a yoga teacher of 40 years in Paris, taught me her unique yoga practice for 14 years until she passed in 2018.

-Two years later, I moved to the States.
-I started teaching yoga in 2010.
-I trained in gestalt therapy and, in 2013, I became a certified yoga therapist under the International Association of Yoga Therapists.
-A year later, I was diagnosed with breast cancer for the second time, my father passed away from lung cancer and I divorced.
 I came out on the other side with a greater desire to look at who I was, to find my voice and my purpose.
-That’s when I started designing my own style of yoga therapy that combines verbal therapy and yoga, and that’s why I’m so passionate about what I do.
+That’s when I started designing my own style of yoga therapy that combines verbal therapy and yoga.
+It’s my life work!

 .
 Empathy.
 It is vital in my work that we–my clients and I–listen from the heart and speak from the heart.

 .
 Ethics.
-I go by the IAYT Code of Ethics and Professional Responsibilities.
+I follow the IAYT Code of Ethics and Professional Responsibilities.

 .
 Learning.
 For the part of my work that deals with verbal therapy, I work under the supervision of a licensed psychologist.
 For the part of my work that deals with therapeutic yoga, I submit at least 24 hours of Continuing Education every three years to obtain the recertification from the IAYT.